The Deep Sea Diver's Syndrome

-The Deep Sea Diver's Syndrome is a Science Fiction novel by Serge Brussolo, the first of over 150 novels by the French Author to be translated into English.
+The Deep Sea Diver's Syndrome is a science fiction novel by Serge Brussolo, the first of over 150 novels by the French author to be translated into English.
 It was originally published in 1992, and was later translated into English by Edward Gauvin and published in 2016.
 The surreal story follows David Sarella, a struggling dreamer in a world where dream "ectoplasms" have replaced art.
 The novel features surreal imagery and settings, frequent use of dramatic irony, and blatant commentary about art.

-The novel has been identified as a possible allegorical auto-biography for Serge Brussolo, and has also been compared to the imagination of the film Inception.
+The novel has been identified as a possible allegorical autobiography for Brussolo, and has also been compared to the imagination of the film Inception.

 Synopsis

 David's mother is a medium who produced and shaped a smokey substance called "ectoplasm" while she dreamed.
 Using the ectoplasm, she could form the faces of lost loved ones during her dreams in order to fake seances.
 David inherits this ability to form ectoplasms, though his eventually become more solid.
-David and his friend Hugo start stealing from a local junk merchant named Merlin, following in his thieving mother's footsteps.
+He and his friend Hugo start stealing from a local junk merchant named Merlin, following in his thieving mother's footsteps.
 Eventually David and his mother are caught, and he learns to fear the guilt and consequences of theft, which manifests itself later in his dreams of heists.
-Later, when these bundles of seemingly living organic matter called ectoplasms became popular among the affluent for their beauty, and among the general public for their health benefits, David became an artist with an ectoplasm museum, and began selling his works.
+Later, when these bundles of seemingly living organic matter called ectoplasms become popular among the affluent for their beauty, and among the general public for their health benefits, David becomes an artist with an ectoplasm museum, and began selling his works.
 Conventional artwork is deemed base and pointless in comparison with this new trend, and priceless paintings wither away on the streets, and hordes of people buy small "dreams" to cure insomnia and illness.

 The book begins in the middle of a nautically themed dream, complete with pressure gauges and oceanic hallucinations.
 David and Nadia, his partner in crime, are attempting to rob a jewelry store using such extravagant tools as the severed hand and eye of the store owner.
 As David begins to lose the cohesiveness of his dream, objects begin to float, the safe starts sputtering and thumping, and the eyeball floats away.
 He has to jump through the front window, and is torn away before seeing that Nadia and his other companion, Jorgo the biker, get away safely.
 He awakens violently in his bed to find that he has produced a small ectoplasm that his museum assigned nurse, Marianne quickly whisks away.